Posted: 2022-06-20, Updated: 2022-06-20

 This is a guide for teaching yourself and brushing up on existing Software Engineering skills, and how to interview for a Software Engineering position.

 Teaching yourself means working on your own and actually learning.
 Learning can be defined as “the acquisition of knowledge or skills through experience, study, or by being taught”.
 This guide is about actually learning the software engineering principles, and skills.
-Once you do that, passing any technical interview or test, for a given skill level, is easy.
+Once you do that, passing any technical interview or test, for a given skill level, is fairly straightforward.

 This guide is broken down into two main parts.